strimzi/proposals/050-Kafka-Node-Pools.md

 The KRaft mode removes the ZooKeeper dependency and replaces it with Kafka's own controller nodes based on the Raft protocol (_KRaft = Kafka + Raft_).
 In the KRaft mode, the Kafka cluster will consist only from Kafka nodes.
 But they will have different roles - they will be either controllers, or brokers, or will combine both of them.
-The controller role means the node is responsible for maintaining the cluster quorum, for the elections, discovery etc.
+The controller role means the node is responsible for maintaining the cluster quorum, for the elections, discovery and for handling the cluster metadata instead of ZooKeeper.
 The broker role means the node is responsible for handling messages as a regular broker in the old ZooKeeper based clusters.
 And finally, the combined role means the node is responsible for both at the same time.